arkency/posts/posts/2018-09-10-big-events-vs-small-events-from-the-perspective-of-refactoring.md

 That's the lesson I learned from my own mistakes made while working in event sourced systems or event-driven architecture.
 Based on my experience, I much prefer smaller events because they make refactoring a whole lot easier.
 Thanks for reading!

-# REScon

-If you like this topic of events in Ruby applications, then attending [REScon](https://mailchi.mp/arkency/rescon/) might be a good idea.
-We'll show more advanced techniques how to gradually get out of the existing Rails Way architecture and turn it inot loosely-coupled event-driven application.
-As part of REScon we have 3 events (each can be attended/bought separately):

-October 4-6th, 2018

-- 1-day Rails/DDD workshop - $400
-- 1-day conference (talks about using DDD/events with Rails and [RailsEventStore](http://railseventstore.org)) - $200
-- 1-day hackathon - FREE

-All in beatiful Wrocław, Poland.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/tCiLgbHGhnw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>